-Mediation is a voluntary settlement process where parties work together to find solutions which work best for them.
+Mediation is a voluntary settlement process where parties work together to find solutions which work best for them and their families.

 Mediation is a very valuable tool for parties who want to limit costs and desire that the decisions being made in their lives are theirs.
 The agreements coming out of mediation are specifically tailored to the decisions of the parties and as such reflect what they want.

-An agreement reached in mediation is not necessarily binding on the parties and may require independent legal advice, especially where matrimonial property is at issue.
+An agreement reached in mediation is not necessarily binding on the parties by itself and may require independent legal advice, especially where matrimonial property is at issue.
 Parties are always encouraged to consult with their counsel, if they have them, throughout the process.
+In coming to an agreement the parties have still provided much of the same information required in any other process and are agreeing to terms that they have worked out for themselves, with their own families in mind.
+This is a specific process that deals with each person’s sets of facts and tries, where it can, to move away from the generalities that the court system must operate under.

 For more information please visit www.afms.ca and look at the frequently asked questions.